 Note, for the best results, please use the full name of the organization you’re searching for, rather than abbreviations or acronyms.

-- GRID also provides a free search (no registration required) for finding identifiers.
+- ROR provides a free search (no registration required) for locating up identifiers.

 - Crossref Funder Registry identifiers can be located in their freely downloadable file.